cre8magic/cre8magic/docs-src/pages/system/magic-settings.md

 ## Overview

+Everything in cre8magic will do something based on settings.
+These can come from various places

+1. Directly in the API call which retrieves a Kit like:
+    `var kit = MagicHat.MenuKit(PageState, new MagicMenuSettings() { ... })`

+1. Directly in the Component tag which shows the thing like
+    `<MagicMenu Settings="new MagicMenuSettings() { ... }" />`

+1. Provided elsewhere and named `default` so it's automatically used like
+    `var kit = MagicHat.MenuKit(PageState)`
+    `<MagicMenu />`

+1. Provided elsewhere and retrieved by name like
+    `var kit = MagicHat.MenuKit(PageState, settingsName: "my-menu")`
+    `<MagicMenu SettingsName="my-menu" />`

+1. Provided elsewhere and retrieved by Theme Part Name like `var kit = MagicHat.MenuKit(PageState, partName: "my-menu")`
+    `<MagicMenu PartName="my-menu" />`

+What's also important is that there are settings related to how/what data to get, and settings related to how to display (`DesignSettings`) it, as well as an option how the DesignSettings will be applied (`MagicDesigner`).
+In future, there may even be more such settings.

+## Levels of Indirection WIP

+1. Theme Variant
+1. Part in that Theme Variant
+1. Settings
+1. Design Settings
+1. Inheritance on every level

+## Overview - old, json file...

 Basically the magic settings let you put a bunch of parameters in a JSON file.
 This file is then used by your Theme and it's Controls to